 The innovative and rigorous nursing curriculum includes these courses:

-Students may pursue personal interests by selecting elective courses, including Veteran Health, nursing study abroad experiences and the Les Aspin Center for Government's internship program in Washington, D.C.
+Students may pursue personal interests through elective courses, nursing study abroad experiences and the Les Aspin Center for Government's internship program in Washington, D.C.
 Students may also choose to minor in an area of study (e.g., foreign language) or participate in the Veteran Affairs Nursing Academic Partnership Program (VANAP).
 Specialized program plans are developed for the minor in conjunction with the academic adviser.